 Halloween even goes further than most franchises in its attempt to embrace its backstory.
 The TV edit of Halloween was being broadcast around the same time that Halloween II was being released in theaters.
 New scenes had to be filmed for Halloween’s television edit given the time restrictions of the network.

 Even though it may have been made only to keep up with the climate of horror in 1981, Halloween II proves to be nonetheless effective.
-It is a haunting movie and even though it is more of a by-the-book slasher than the first, it is (perhaps because of this) the thing that cemented Halloween as a franchise and defined what it would look like moving forward.
+It is a haunting movie and even though it is more of a by-the-book slasher than the first, it is (perhaps because of this) the film that cemented Halloween as a franchise and defined what it would look like moving forward.